jenting/longhorn/enhancements/20210525-async-pull-backups.md

     2. If the delete Backup CR event comes in and the finalizer configured, delete the backup volume from the remote backup target `backup rm --volume <volume-name> <url>`.Then, updates BackupVolume CR `spec.forceSync=true` to request backup_volume_controller to immediately reconcile the backup volume.
 After that, remove the finalizer.
     3. Check if the Backup CR `spec.snapshotName != ""` and `status.backupCreate == false`.
 If yes, call longhorn engine/replica for backup creation.
 Then fork a go routine to monitor the backup creation progress.
 After that, updates Backup CR `status.backupCreate = true`.
     4. Check if Backup CR `spec.forceSync == false` and if the default BackupTarget CR `spec.PollInterval == 0` _or_ `time.Now() - the default BackupTarget CR status.lastSyncedAt < spec.pollInterval`, abort the current reconcile process.
-    5. Call the longhorn engine to get the backup config's modification time `backup config-metadata <backup-config>`.
-If the config metadata not changed, abort the current reconcile process.
+    5. Call the longhorn engine to get the backup config's last modification time `backup head <backup-config>` and compares to `status.lastModificationTime`.
+If the config last modification time not changed, abort the current reconcile process.
     6. Call the longhorn engine to read the backup config `backup inspect <backup-url>`.
-    7. Updates the Backup CR status field according to the backup config, and also updates the Backup CR `status.lastSyncedAt`.
+    7. Updates the Backup CR status field according to the backup config, and also updates the Backup CR `status.lastModificationTime` and `status.lastSyncedAt`.
-    8. Updates the Backup CR spec field `spec.forceSync` and `spec.configModificationTime`.
+    8. Updates the Backup CR spec field `spec.forceSync`.

 10. For the Longhorn manager HTTP endpoints: